charity-classification/ukcat/docs/data/ukcat/PR.md

 Name | Latest income
 -----|--------:
 <strong>CHURCH COMMISSIONERS FOR ENGLAND</strong> [Charity number: [1140097](https://findthatcharity.uk/orgid/GB-CHC-1140097)]<br>Promoting the mission and ministry of the Church of England especially by supporting poorer dioceses with ministry costs, providing funds to support mission activities, paying for bishops' ministry and some cathedral costs, administering the legal framework for pastoral reorganisation and closed church buildings, paying clergy pensions for service prior to 1998 and running the clergy payroll. | £192,121,024
-<strong>Nursing And Midwifery Council</strong> [Charity number: [SC038362](https://findthatcharity.uk/orgid/GB-SC-SC038362)]<br>(2) The principal functions of the Council shall be to establish from time to time standards of education, training, conduct and performance for nurses and midwives and to ensure the maintenance of those standards.
-(4) The main objective of the Council in exercising its functions shall be to safeguard the health and well-being of persons using or needing the services of registrants. | £102,885,000
 <strong>NURSING AND MIDWIFERY COUNCIL</strong> [Charity number: [1091434](https://findthatcharity.uk/orgid/GB-CHC-1091434)]<br>The NMC is the independent regulator for nurses and midwives in the UK.
 Our primary purpose is to protect patients and the public through effective and proportionate regulation of nurses and midwives.
-We set and promote standards of education and practice, maintain a register of those who meet these standards, and take action when a nurse's or midwife's fitness to practise is called into question. | £102,885,000
+We set and promote standards of education and practice, maintain a register of those who meet these standards, and take action when a nurse's or midwife's fitness to practise is called into question. | £107,215,000
+<strong>Nursing And Midwifery Council</strong> [Charity number: [SC038362](https://findthatcharity.uk/orgid/GB-SC-SC038362)]<br>(2) The principal functions of the Council shall be to establish from time to time standards of education, training, conduct and performance for nurses and midwives and to ensure the maintenance of those standards.
+(4) The main objective of the Council in exercising its functions shall be to safeguard the health and well-being of persons using or needing the services of registrants. | £107,215,000
 <strong>THE LONDON DIOCESAN FUND</strong> [Charity number: [241083](https://findthatcharity.uk/orgid/GB-CHC-241083)]<br>The principal activity of the London Diocesan Fund is to serve and support the parishes and people within the Diocese of London in their mission of proclaiming the gospel of Jesus Christ.
 It does this operationally through the payment and housing of parish clergy and chaplaincies and support to their ministry. | £49,900,000
 <strong>LIVERPOOL ROMAN CATHOLIC ARCHDIOCESAN TRUST</strong> [Charity number: [232709](https://findthatcharity.uk/orgid/GB-CHC-232709)]<br>To provide support to the clergy in training, ministry and retirementTo support pastoral work in parishes and local communitiesTo support and direct lifelong Christian education in parishes and schoolsTo preserve and invest in the property infrastructure of the Archdiocese and parishes, facilitating worship and enabling the charitable work of the Church to take place | £38,620,950
 <strong>THE ROYAL MARSDEN CANCER CHARITY</strong> [Charity number: [1095197](https://findthatcharity.uk/orgid/GB-CHC-1095197)]<br>The Charity's objects are to raise money solely to allow The Royal Marsden Foundation Trust to fund state-of-the-art equipment and groundbreaking research, create the best patient environments, and ensure its nurses, doctors and research teams can provide the very best care and develop life-saving treatments which are used here in the UK and around the world. | £35,910,000